Real Estate Cases

 – Negotiating contracts with design professionals and contractors

-– Monitoring construction process to minimize potential for litigation
+– Monitoring construction process to minimize the potential for litigation

 - Our team has successfully defended complex construction defect cases against design professionals including architects, civil engineers, geotechnical and environmental engineers, and drillers.